chauanhtuan185/dot-link/README.md

 ### Setup
-To enable embedding your Dapp on platforms like Twitter, you need to add the following meta tags to the `index.html` file or on the top on layout in metadata .
-These meta tags will define how your Dapp is presented in Twitter Cards
+With Next.js and React, to enable embedding your Dapp on Twitter, you need to add the following meta tags to the `index.html` file (if using plain React) or in the `metadata` of your layout (if using Next.js).
+These meta tags will define how your Dapp is presented in Twitter Cards:

 ```html
 <meta name="twitter:card" content="player" /> <!-- Type of card format used for embedding -->